illmade-knight/go-routing-service/README.md

 ### **Architecture**

-The service is built on a go-microservice-base library and features a robust, scalable architecture composed of two primary services that can be scaled independently.
+The service is built on the go-microservice-base library and features a robust, scalable architecture composed of two primary services that can be scaled independently.

 * **Stateless API & Processing Service**: A standard HTTP server for message ingestion (/send), retrieval of offline messages (/messages), and observability.
 This service also runs the core background pipeline that processes all incoming messages.
 * **Stateful WebSocket Service**: A dedicated server that manages persistent WebSocket connections, tracks real-time user presence in a shared cache (e.g., Redis, Firestore), and handles direct message delivery.